tcpalmer/nina-scheduler/adv-topics/pub-sub.md

 When the TS planner returns a target plan, it will publish a **_target start_** message.
 This is sent regardless of whether the target is new or not.

 - Topic: TargetScheduler-TargetStart
-- Version: 1
+- Version: 2
 - Content: (string) target name
 - Expiration: target end time (see below)
 - Headers:
     - ProjectName: (string) TS project name for the target
     - Coordinates: (NINA.Astrometry.Coordinates) coordinates of the target
     - Rotation: (double) target rotation angle (as entered into the TS UI)
+    - ExposureFilterName: (string) name of the filter for the selected exposure
+    - ExposureLength: (double) length of the selected exposure in seconds
+    - ExposureGain: (string) gain setting of the selected exposure or '(camera)' if defaults to camera setting
+    - ExposureOffset: (string) offset setting of the selected exposure or '(camera)' if defaults to camera setting
+    - ExposureBinning: (string) binning mode of the selected exposure, e.g. '1x1'

 See below for details on when this message is sent.

+## Container Stopped
+When the TS Container instruction ends, it will publish a **_container stopped_** message.

+- Topic: TargetScheduler-ContainerStopped
+- Version: 1
+- Content: (string) "Container Stopped"
+- Expiration: n/a
+- Headers:
+  - StoppedAt: (DateTime) time that the container stopped

 ## Notes on Target Start Messages